 2. Java- Write once, run anywhere

-Java is believed by many as one of the best programming languages to know.
+Java is believed by many as one of the best and trending programming languages to know.
 Its famous slogan “write once, run anywhere” is still very fresh.
 Java is a simple, object-oriented, secure, robust and high-performance programming language.
 Likewise, it is also known for its extensive features, dynamic nature and portability.

 James Gosling developed Java at Sun Microsystems and was released in 1995.
 It uses much of the syntax from C and C++.
 Currently, Oracle Corporation is the official owner of Java SE platform and is available for Microsoft Windows, Mac OS X, Linux and Solaris.
 Java was developed with the goal to implement a virtual machine and a language having familiar C-like notations but with more uniformity than C/C++.
 It can be used for writing complex programs, games and desktop applications.